dahln/ghostlight/README.md

 # Configuration/Setup

 This application uses Entity Framework, Code-First.
 Run 'Update-Database' to create the initial DB schema.
 Automatic migrations are not enabled.
 Be sure to first update your appsettings file with the appropriate connection string.
 The default DB is Sqlite, but the application supports Sqlite.
-Add the name "glubfish.db" to the appsettings to use Sqlite.
+Add the name "template.db" to the appsettings to use Sqlite.

 Sensative configuration data, such as the DB connection strings, and Send Grid config are added to the appsettings.json files.
 Do not check in these values to the repo.
 Use the following commands to ignore changes to the appsettings.json files: